 2. Christmas Gifts: Helpful Items During a Power Outage

-- Cooler – My favorite cooler is a Yeti (lots of Yetis don’t have wheels but this one does).
-This one is $399.99 regardless of where you get it (Amazon, sporting goods stores, etc).
-So you might as well get it on Amazon and get the color you want delivered to your door.
+- Cooler – My favorite cooler is a Yeti (affiliate link) (lots of Yetis don’t have wheels but this one does).
+This one is $399.99 regardless of where you get it (Amazon, sporting goods stores, Yeti.com, etc).
 For an explanation of why a cooler is so important, see How CA Can Prepare for PG&E Power Outages in 2019 – Part 4.
 This quality of cooler can be counted on to keep your food cold much longer than your fridge (4 hours) or freezer (48 hours).
 But you definitely pay for the quality…that’s why using it as a Christmas gift is such a great idea!

-- A good middle-of-the-road cooler is this Coleman. ($81.41) This would be used for the purpose of storing food that you plan on using during the first several hours of the power outage.
+- A good middle-of-the-road cooler is this Coleman (affiliate link). ($81.41) This would be used for the purpose of storing food that you plan on using during the first several hours of the power outage.

-- Reusable Ice – This ice pack ($29.99) is amazing and huge and stays frozen for days (literally).
+- Reusable Ice – This ice pack (affiliate link) ($29.99 whether on Amazon or YETI.com) is amazing and huge and stays frozen for days (literally).
 I got it as a gift for my husband to put in his work cooler to keep his Diet Coke cold allllllllll day, and he loves it!
 Once again, I used Christmas as an excuse to splurge on an everyday item that proves incredibly valuable when facing a lengthy power outage.

 - External Charger – $27.99.
-If you don’t have one of these external chargers, order one (or 2) ASAP.
+If you don’t have one of these external chargers (affiliate link), order one (or 2) ASAP.
 You can charge them ahead of time and then have a source to charge anything with a USB (cell phones, iPads, etc).
 Brilliant.

-- Generator – this is my choice of an awesome portable generator.
+- Generator – this is my choice of an awesome portable generator (affiliate link).
 Read this post to learn more about generators.
 If you have been on the fence about purchasing one, Christmas is a great excuse to make a big purchase like this!